cvboucher/BlazorDashboardFramework/BlazorDashboardFramework/README.md

 Add <CascadingBlazoredModal> around <Router>

 Predefined layouts are available in LayoutService.Layouts.
-Add additional Layouts to LayoutService.Layouts.
+You can define and add additional Layouts to LayoutService.Layouts.
 Add additional WidgetTypes to WidgetTypeService.WidgetTypes

 If a WidgetType has a ConfigType, the DisplayComponent and EditComponent must have a paramater named Config with that type.